chenweiyi/GPTCommitVSCode/README.md

 ## Requirements

+Method 1:

 You need Open AI API Key to make this extension work.
 You can get your API key from [OpenAI](https://platform.openai.com/account/api-keys).
+You should config `openAI.apiKey` by use command `gptcommit.registerOpenAiKey`

+Method 2:

+You need Custom Service for request data.
+You can use similary to open ai request `/v1/chat/completions`.
+You should config `thirdParty.serviceUrl` eg: `http://localhost:3000/v1/chat/completions` by use command `gptcommit.registerThirdPartyServiceUrl`.

+> Tip: Choose either method 1 or method 2.
+If both are configured, method 2 takes priority.

 ## Extension Settings